Itinerary | 12 Day Delta and Wildlife Adventure | African Ubuntu Safaris

 Day 9 : Kavango-Zambezi Region (formerly Caprivi)

 Departing the Delta we cross into Namibia and continue to the Eastern side of the Caprivi Strip.
-We arrive at our lodge overlooking the flood plains of the Zambezi River.
+A 20 minute boat trip takes us to our lodge overlooking the flood plains of the Zambezi River.

 Namibia